powsybl/powsybl-diagram/docs/single_line_diagrams/layout/positionFinder.md

 * set the horizontal **order** of the cells: `Cell.order`
 * provide a `List<Subsection>`.
 See [Subsection](subsection.md).

-The picture hereafter shows the information that are to be established.
+The picture hereafter shows the information that is to be established.

 ![busbars](../../_static/img/sld/layout/busbars.svg)
 **_(h,v) positions of `BusNodes` and `ExternCell` cells order_**